gdivanov/NYC-Housing/Analysis.md

 data = data[data[total] == data[commercial] + data[residential]]
 ```

+Of course choosing these restraints are completely arbitrary but I chose values that made sense to me.

 ## III) Data Visualization

 We want to make use of a number of various plots to inspect the distributions between features in our data set.